sibyl229/trivia-challenge/README.md

 Then install NPM dependencies:
 `npm install`

+## Folder structure

+This repo is organized as Nx monorepo.

+`apps/ui/` contains the user interface code written in React.

+`apps/api/` contains the REST API code written in Express.

+`package.json` at the root of the repo is common to all `apps`.

 ## Start Development server

+Please ensure that you are at the root of the repo, before running the following commands.

 Run `npm start api` to start the API server.
 Navigate to http://localhost:3333/api.